 Immigration and Student Visas

-Right to Study Checks for all new international and EU students (including PhD students) from January 2024
+Right to Study Checks for all New International and EU students, and Continuing Student/Tier 4 Students – September 2024

 Please note that students joining a Postgraduate Taught degree who have used CAS Shield, should upload all the required documents to CAS Shield before attending an in-person Right to Study check.
 You are not required to complete an online form below.